 What is HPV?

 The human papillomavirus (HPV) is the name given to a very common group of viruses.
-There are many types of HPV, some of which are called "high risk" because they're linked to the development of cancers, such as cervical cancer.
+There are many types of HPV, some of which are called "high risk" because they're linked to the development of cancers, such as cervical cancer, genital cancers and head and neck cancers.
 Other types can cause conditions like warts or verrucas.

 Nearly all cervical cancers (99.7%) are caused by infection with a high-risk type of HPV.
 HPV infections don't usually cause any symptoms, and most people won't know they're infected.